 When the protective layer of enamel erodes, teeth are at greater risk of decay and cavities.

-Teeth will also be more susceptible to fractures, especially in severe cases.
+Teeth will also be more susceptible to tooth fractures, especially in severe cases.
 This can expose the tooth nerve, causing it to become necrotic and die.
 You may even experience tooth resorption.
 Root canal work may then be needed to prevent infection or a tooth abscess.

-In addition, dental restorations and prostheses, including fillings, crowns, bridges and veneers, can easily become damaged from tooth clenching or grinding.
+In addition, dental restorations and prostheses, including fillings, crowns, tooth bridges and veneers, can easily become damaged from tooth clenching or grinding.

 If a patient can find a way to stop their tooth grinding they may then want to improve the aesthetic appearance of any damaged teeth with veneers or crowns.
 However, dentists usually won't fit these while the condition is still active.